 The above advice is all well and good when you have a bit of time on your hands in a new location, but what about those days where you are catching a flight or a train, or you’re going to be stuck on a long bus journey?

-No matter how good your intentions are, and how well disciplined you are, it’s nearly impossible to eat well when you’re physically travelling.
+No matter how good your intentions are, and how well disciplined you are, it’s nearly impossible to eat well when you’re physically traveling.
 Airports and train stations aren’t known for the healthy options they have available, and the planes and trains themselves are even worse.

 This leaves you with a couple of options.